Sensokaku/fumo-web/README.md

     .
     ├── blueprints   # Modular routes such as the API, Frontend, or Admin Panel.
-    ├── docs         # Markdown files used in guweb's documentation system.
+    ├── docs         # Markdown files used in fumo-web's documentation system.
-    ├── ext          # External files from guweb's primary operation.
+    ├── ext          # External files from fumo-web's primary operation.
     ├── objects      # Code for representing privileges, global objects, and more.
-    ├── static       # Code or content that is not modified or processed by guweb itself.
+    ├── static       # Code or content that is not modified or processed by fumo-web itself.
     ├── templates    # HTML that contains content that is rendered after the page has loaded.
         ├── admin    # Templated content for the admin panel (/admin).
         ├── settings # Templated content for settings (/settings).
-        └ ...         # Templated content for all of guweb (/).
+        └ ...         # Templated content for all of fumo-web (/).

 The team